 *Correlate the safety instructions given by the school with the on-the-job training.

-*Notify the HQWBL coordinator/teacher/point of contact regarding any change affecting the student, including compensation, job responsibilities, supervision, work schedule, termination or leave.
+*Notify the HQWBL coordinator/teacher/point-of-contact regarding any change affecting the student, including compensation, job responsibilities, supervision, work schedule, termination or leave.

-Deny students the privilege of working on days they are absent from school unless the HQWBL coordinator/teacher/point of contact has given advanced permission.
+Deny students the privilege of working on days they are absent from school unless the HQWBL coordinator/teacher/point-of-contact has given advanced permission.

 Provide students the opportunity to work the minimum number of hours established by the home school/division per experience throughout the school year, provided their job and school performance remain satisfactory.
 Employers are encouraged to allow students to leave work at a reasonable time on school nights.